-Hygiene appointments are the foundation of most dental practices, so it is vital that you keep your schedule full and have plans in place for what to do when no-shows happen.
+Hygiene appointments are the foundation of most general dental practices, so it is vital that you keep your schedule full and have plans in place for what to do when you have a last minute-cancellation or worse—a no show.

-Instead of leaving the schedule up to a game of chance, use these strategies to have the most productive and profitable hygiene department.
+Instead of leaving your hygiene schedule up to a game of chance, use these strategies to have the most productive and profitable hygiene department.

 - Schedule the patient’s next appointment while they’re in the office

 This one is excellent for those who have the best of intentions for their dental health but aren’t great at actually remembering to set an appointment (*cough, me, cough*).
-By scheduling six months in advance you have a better chance of fitting their appointment into their schedule.
+By scheduling six months in advance when with the patient in person you have a better chance of fitting their appointment into their schedule.
 Plus, you can communicate the ways you will re-confirm the appointment when it gets closer.

-Start with a reminder card in the mail with the time and date of appointment and mention you will seek confirmation at a later date.
+Start with a reminder card in the mail with the time and date of appointment a month before the appointment and mention you will seek confirmation at a later date.
 Then utilize various modes of communication to seek a confirmation from the patient.
-Start with text or email and if you don’t hear back follow-up with a call.
+Start with text or email and if you don’t hear back follow-up with a call—don’t just leave it up to chance that the reminders were enough.

 If you’ve tried to receive confirmation from a patient multiples times and still didn’t hear back within a week of their appointment, have a list of patients who’ve requested appointments at the last minute handy.
 You can try reaching out to any who are due for a visit to see if they’d like that spot if it becomes open.